Enalean/tuleap-documentation-en/languages/en/user-guide/tracker-v3.rst

 used, etc. (see ?

-Rather than repeatedly typing the same follow-up comments, SYS\_PRODUCT\_NAME allows project members to create a predefined set of responses.
+Rather than repeatedly typing the same follow-up comments,
+|SYSPRODUCTNAME| allows project members to create a predefined set of
+responses.
 After these canned responses have been defined, posting a follow-up comment is just a matter of selecting the appropriate response from the pull down menu in the artifact update form.